Complaints and suggestions

 We will always try to resolve your complaint at the first point of contact, establishing what we can do to put things right.

-If we are unable to resolve the issue and agree any action, your complaint will be assigned to an investigating officer from the relevant department who will aim to investigate the matter and respond to you within 10 working days.
+If we are unable to resolve the issue and agree any action, your complaint will be assigned to an officer from the relevant department who will aim to investigate the matter and respond to you within 10 working days.
 If the problem is complicated and we are unable to resolve the matter within this timeframe, we will write to and let you know the date by which we aim to be able to respond.

-If you think we have not addressed your complaint fully, you may request that the Complaints Panel (comprising Head of the relevant service/Managing Director, a Board member, and a tenant representative) review your complaint and our resolution, but you must do so within 28 days.
+If you think we have not addressed your complaint fully, you may request that the Complaints Panel (comprising the head of the relevant service/Managing Director, a Board member, and a tenant representative) review your complaint and our resolution, but you must do so within 28 days.
 Please tell us why you feel that your complaint has not been answered and how you would like to see the matter resolved.

 The panel will normally meet and consider your complaint within 28 days of receiving the appeal.
 You will be told of the date of the appeal, and can attend the meeting and present your case if you wish.
 We will try to hold panel meetings at a mutually suitable time and place convenient to all involved.